Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Undefined/skeletal.rst

 Mathics built-in symbols are defined by writing a class which is based off of the class ``Builtin``.

-The docstring for this class lists
+The docstring for this class lists:

-* The common name for this, if a corresponding match can be found Wikipedia, use that name and link to it
+* The common name for this, if a corresponding match can be found Wikipedia, use that name and link to it.
 * links to the WMA reference we found before.
 * If there is a corresponding SymPy, mpmath, or SciPy function, then link to that
 * A HTML "definition list" to enclose the definition of each form that can appear
-* User-Oriented Examples
+* User-Oriented Examples.

 ``Undefined`` Title Line
 -------------------------

 Here, there is no Wikipedia common name, so we'll go with the Mathematica-like description "Undefined symbol or value".
 The WMA link is put in parenthesis after that.
-See the next case study :ref:`Adding Builtin Function ``KroneckerProduct``` for an example where we fill a Wikipedia and SymPy entry.
+See the next case study :ref:`Adding Builtin Function ``KroneckerProduct``` for an example where we have Wikipedia and SymPy entries.

 To start out then we have: